 New Mexico larceny statutes do not specifically address the effects of prior convictions on a current larceny charge, but the "habitual offender" laws will likely impose a harsher sentence on people convicted of a felony larceny offense if their criminal records include one or more felony convictions in the last 10 years.

-The criminal penalties for shoplifting are the same as the penalties for larceny and depend on the value of the stolen merchandise (see above).
+The criminal penalties for most shoplifting charges are the same as the penalties for larceny and depend on the value of the stolen merchandise (see above).
+If the defendant shoplifts multiple times during a 90-day period, the prosecutor can add up the amounts during that time frame and charge a person based on the aggregated amount, thereby subjecting a guilty defendant to higher penalties.

 In addition, an adult who commits shoplifting in New Mexico may be civilly liable to the merchant or store owner for the following damages:

-If you have been charged with larceny or any theft-related crime in New Mexico, contact a local criminal defense attorney today.
+If you have been charged with larceny or any theft-related crime in New Mexico, contact a local criminal defense attorney or ask for a public defender.
 An experienced lawyer will thoroughly explain the criminal court process and discuss potential defenses for your case.